 Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

-Because in the lush green hush of Mexico’s Lacandon jungle, a shadow passed through the canopy.
+But in the meantime, I got a nice little jolt of joy, because in the lush green hush of Mexico’s Lacandon jungle, a shadow passed through the canopy.

 A bird so large, so regal, and so rare, it feels like a creature from legend.